 Socialization is essential in preventing aggression and anxiety.

 If you spot aggressive puppy signs, don’t wait.
-Act on it right away by bringing the pup to the vet.
-Take immediate action.
+Act immediately by bringing the pup to the vet.
 Keep an open mind.

-You will have a difficult choice if you can’t fix the problem medically or by modifying your puppy’s behavior by training your dog or working with a professional dog trainer.
+If you can’t fix the problem medically or by modifying your puppy’s behavior by training your dog or working with a professional dog trainer, you will have a difficult choice.

 Do not pass the problem on to someone else by surrendering the animal to a shelter or rescue.
 Do the responsible thing.